Lifestyle

 When you’re exhausted or just want a little escape, you may consider your bed a haven.
-A crate should be to a dog what a comfortable mattress and cozy comforter is to pet parents.
+A crate should be to a puppy what a comfortable mattress and cozy comforter is to pet parents.
 Dogs are natural den animals, meaning they enjoy hunkering down in a quiet, private space.
-Veterinarian and pet health advocate Dr. Aliya McCullough explains how to make a crate one of your dog’s favorite places.
+Dr. Aliya McCullough, Fetch's on-staff veterinarian, explains how to make a crate one of your puppy's favorite places.

 After choosing the right crate, there are a couple of things you can do to make it their favorite space:

-Helping your dog adjust to the crate takes time.
+Helping your pup adjust to the crate takes time.
 Don’t spoil your progress by doing these things:

 You should start crate training as soon as you welcome your pup home.
 Show them that this is their designated safe space as soon as possible.
 If they suffer from separation anxiety, talk to their behavioral therapist or vet to decide if crate training could help keep them safe while you’re away.